 There are several security plugins for WordPress, but only two worth mentioning.
 They are:

 Most plugins give a false sense of security, but these two will get you covered for just about any eventuality.
 You should’t think twice when enabling “limit login attempts feature” and for everything else there’s an explanation in the documentation.
-You can also try hardening WordPress security through .htaccess configuration file.
+You should also harden WordPress security through .htaccess configuration file.

 WordPress is growing at an unimaginable rate and so is the number of malicious WordPress attacks.
 Use and install only those products which are absolutely necessary to run your website.
 This applies to both themes and plugins.
 The more stuff you add the more stuff you need to maintain.
 If you need